jieyun-yang/liaa.github.io/README.md

+This is BLOGIST.
 Turn your Github Gist into blog posts.
-[Dmeo](http://blog.kidliaa.com/)
+[DEMO](http://blog.kidliaa.com/)

 ## How BLOGIST works: